+For a LAA SCell or MF cell, a UE is not expected to receive more than one uplink scheduling grant for a subframe.

-For a LAA SCell, the HARQ process ID shall be delivered to higher layers.
+For a LAA SCell or MF cell, the HARQ process ID shall be delivered to higher layers.

 A UE is semi-statically configured via higher layer signalling to transmit PUSCH transmissions signalled via PDCCH/EPDCCH according to one of two uplink transmission modes, denoted mode 1 - 2.